Wulles/Wulez/README.md

 *It is a free and open source project, you can make changes to your server on your computer.*

+> *Note: SWF archives are separated, will only be released on another platform(mega.nz), once the whole swf is ready and up-to-date.*

 ### Contact and Suport

 * Discord: Wulles#2800